These easy roasted vegetables are tossed in a sweet combination of balsamic vinegar and a bit of honey for an easy and healthy side dish.

 Balsamic Roasted Vegetables

-- 2 1/2 pounds assorted vegetables, cut into 1/2 inch cubes or rounds (I used butternut squash, carrots, and sunchokes but sweet potatoes, zucchini, squash, eggplant or mushrooms would be great)
+- 2 ½ lbs Assorted Vegetables, cut into ½ inch cubes or rounds (I used butternut squash, carrots, and sunchokes but sweet potatoes, zucchini, squash, eggplant or mushrooms would be great)

 - Combine olive oil, balsamic vinegar, honey, and mustard in a small jar with a lid and shake to combine.
 (Dressing can be stored in the refrigerator for up to 2 days.
 Just shake well before using.)